manojmbharadwaj/India-Places-SQL-Data/README.md

 # India-Places-SQL-Data

-SQL export and Laravel Seeder classes for States, Districts etc..
+SQL Dump of States and Districts Mapped with State ID.
+Laravel Seeder with State List Data and Districts Mapped with State ID.